Ipswich Town F.C.: Years in the Championship (2002–2019)

-League One and rise to the Premier League (2019–present)
+League One, the Gamechanger era and the rise to the Premier League (2019–present)

 Kieran McKenna was appointed as manager of Ipswich Town in December 2021.

 Lambert remained as manager following relegation to take charge of Ipswich's first season in the third tier since 1957.
 Ipswich finished the season in 11th place, the club's lowest finish since 1953.
 The standings were decided by points-per-game due to the season's suspension in March 2020 as a result of the COVID-19 pandemic.
 After failing to mount a promotion challenge during the following season, Lambert left the club by mutual consent on 28 February 2021.
 Former Wigan boss Paul Cook was appointed as his replacement three days later.

 On 7 April 2021, the club announced that US investment group Gamechanger 20 Limited had purchased a majority stake in the club.
 The consortium was made up of Ohio-based investment group ORG Portfolio Management, the "Three Lions Fund" (made up of three Phoenix Rising board members, including Brett M. Johnson, Berke Bakay and Mark Detmer) and former owner Marcus Evans, who remained as a minority shareholder.
 Mike O'Leary, former West Bromwich Albion chief executive, was appointed as the club's chairman following the acquisition.

 Ipswich finished the 2020–21 season in ninth place, three places outside the play-offs.
 Expectations were high ahead of the following season, but following a series of disappointing results, Cook was sacked in December 2021.
 He was replaced by Kieran McKenna, first-team coach at Manchester United.
 Ipswich finished the 2021–22 season in 11th place.